FelixSelter/P2P-Collaborative-Textarea/README.md

         textarea: document.getElementById('textarea'),
         });
 ```
-Whe you call this it will create a peer object.
+When you call this it will create a peer object.
 You most likely want to show the id to the user so he can connect to other peers. therefore you can parse a onopen funtion

 ```js
  collaborativeTextarea.init({